-How to uninstall packages using YUM command?
+How to uninstall packages using YUM command on Linux?

 uninstall-yum-packages

-It is available on Red Hat Enterprise Limited(RHEL), CentOS, Fedora, OpenSUSE, etc which uses the RPM package manager.
+It is available on Red Hat Enterprise Limited (RHEL), CentOS, Fedora, OpenSUSE, etc. which uses the RPM package manager.
 It is used for installing, updating, uninstalling, and querying packages.

-Removing packages using the YUM command removes the package along with its dependencies but some dependencies are not removed.
+Removing packages using the YUM command removes the package along with its dependencies, but some dependencies are not removed.
 In this article, we will be discussing how to uninstall packages using the YUM command along with its dependencies.

 For uninstalling packages, you need to know the correct package name.
 To list all installed packages, run this command: